HLBarker/WisAsp-Data-Analyses/README.md

 (2) associations between tree traits and insect community structure (e.g., how might tree traits shape associated insect communities?)
     - perMANOVA (with each individual tree)
-    - Species indicator analyses (with tree genotype means for the 30 most and least extreme genotypes for a given trait) (3) Genome-wide association (GWA), where SNPs are tested to infer whether they influence (or are in LD with genes that influence) the expression of the tree trait and/or subsequent organizaiton of insect communities
+    - Species indicator analyses (with tree genotype means for the 30 most and least extreme genotypes for a given trait) (3) Genome-wide association (GWA), where SNPs are tested to infer whether they influence (or are in LD with genes that influence) the expression of the tree trait and/or subsequent organization of insect communities
     - SNP filtering pipeline
     - Population structure pipeline
     - GWA pipeline